rodrigokamada/angular-toastr/README.md

 Application example built with [Angular 12](https://angular.io/) and adding the notification component using the [ngx-toastr](https://www.npmjs.com/package/ngx-toastr) library.

-This post was made on my [blog](https://rodrigo.kamada.com.br/blog/adicionando-o-componente-de-notificacao-em-uma-aplicacao-angular) in portuguese and on the [DEV Community](https://dev.to/rodrigokamada/adding-the-notification-component-to-an-angular-application-28m5).
+This tutorial was posted on my [blog](https://rodrigo.kamada.com.br/blog/adicionando-o-componente-de-notificacao-em-uma-aplicacao-angular) in portuguese and on the [DEV Community](https://dev.to/rodrigokamada/adding-the-notification-component-to-an-angular-application-28m5) in english.